-Paying for attendance to conferences and classes is a win-win proposition.
-Whether it is a one-day class or a more expensive conference, employees like this type of break from the regular routine.
+Paying for attendance to conferences and classes is a win-win proposition whether it is a one-day class or a more expensive conference; employees like this type of break from the regular routine.

 Conferences held in nice resort areas are not surprisingly popular.
-What better way can a company say thank you then to send a valued employee to a conference in a warm weather area in the middle of the winter?
+What better way can a company say thank you than to send a valued employee to a conference in a warm weather area in the middle of the winter?

 This type of perk definitely gets the attention of top performers, letting them know that they are appreciated.